OpenHFT/Chronicle-Map/spec/3-memory-layout.md

  4. Bytes 16..20 - the number of used extra segment tiers.
 An unsigned 40-bit value, stored in the little-endian order.
- 5. Bytes 21..24 - the offset of the segment headers area from the beginning of the memory of this Chronicle Map instance.
+ 5. Bytes 21..24 - the offset of the segment headers area from the beginning of the memory of this Chronicle Map store.
 An unsigned 32-bit value, stored in the little-endian ordered.
 This field determines the size of [the 4th area of the general Chronicle Map structure](
  #segment-headers-alignment).
  6. Bytes 25..32 - the Chronicle Map data store size, the offset to the end of the [main segments